 We introduce all prompts used in the main text.
 Parts enclosed in ``\{\}'' represent external input.

 \begin{itemize} \item \textbf{The Prompts for Detecting Overthinking:} These prompts are used in \S\ref{subsec:overthinkdetection}.
-We first segment the response into chunks, specifically by splitting it at every two newline characters.
+We first segment the response into chunks, specifically by splitting on a blank line (i.e., two consecutive newline characters, \texttt{\textbackslash n\textbackslash n}).
 To prevent a single formula from being split across multiple chunks, we merge chunks until the combined chunk ends with a sentence-ending punctuation mark or exceeds 128 tokens.
-To prevent the model from generating excessively long labeling strings, we input a maximum total length of 1k tokens at a time.
-Subsequently, we first feed all the chunks into the first prompt for an initial detection.
+Subsequently, we feed all the chunks into the first prompt for initial detection.
+To prevent the model from generating excessively long labeling strings, we feed at most 1k tokens at a time.
 Each chunk subsequently labeled as "Right Result" is then fed into the second prompt for secondary labeling.
-"With / without Gold Answer" indicates whether the gold answer is included as input. \item \textbf{The SFT Prompt for Reflection Model Training:} These prompts constitute the SFT data we constructed in \S\ref{subsec:reflectionmodel} to train a 7B reflection model.
+"With / without Gold Answer" indicates whether the gold answer is included as input. \item \textbf{The SFT Prompt for Reflection Model Training:} These prompts constitute the SFT data in \S\ref{subsec:reflectionmodel} to train a 7B reflection model.
 We employ simpler definitions and non-chain-of-thought output to ensure both effectiveness and efficiency.
 The gold answer is not used as input to ensure usability during training and evaluation. \end{itemize}

 \begin{itemize} \item \textbf{The Prompt for Math Evaluation:} We follow \citet{Qwen25MathTechnical_YZH+24} to design the prompts for math evaluation.
+For NoThink, we append ``Okay, I think I have finished thinking. </think>'' after the prompt to force LRMs to skip reasoning.
 When forcing the model to complete generation and provide the final answer, we append ``</think> **Final Answer:**'' after the thought process and allow the model to continue generating up to 1k tokens.
 During training, to ensure efficiency, we reduce the budget to 256 tokens. \end{itemize}